WorldGame-Tool/GraphFPN-Graph-Feature-Pyramid-Network-for-Object-Detection/README.md

 get the result of Contextual Graph Layers (CGL-1) in graphFPN, however, you should add other components from graph-FPN-main.zip to run the complete GraphFPN.
 Note that, based on the code of graph-mmdet.zip, you can easily construct the complete graph-fpn strcuture.
 Please reference the code of graph-FPN-main.zip.

-## Bibtex
-If you use this code for your research, please consider citing:
+## If you use this code for your research, please consider citing:

 @inproceedings{GraphFPN,
   author  = {Gangming Zhao and Weifeng Ge and Yizhou Yu},